 Find out how to tell us about a disability, so you can get the support you need.

-Why you should register with us
+Why you should let us know about any additional needs

 What you need to provide

-- give consent for us to share your details with other teams across the University and relevant external parties.
+• give consent for us to share your details with other teams across the University and relevant external parties.

 If you don’t want to disclose details about your disability, we may not be able to put support arrangements in place.

-Providing more information about your disability
+Providing supporting information about your disability

 A disability is any condition that has a substantial and long-term negative effect on your ability to do normal daily activities (including learning).
 Long-term means that it has been lasting, or is likely to last, at least 12 months.